 The Quatre Chanteurs De Clapham.
 Best remembered for an eccentric approach to harmony singing, and for the use of a Stylophone in their opening number, Telstar.

 The Wang Dang Doodle Band.
 Shambolic 13 piece.
 Attila the Stockbroker once said we were difficult to follow, but as he also said we played heavy metal soul, it isn’t entirely clear what he meant.
 Wildly popular, but performances were more enthusiastic than accomplished.
-We broke the fire limit at the Jericho Tavern, Oxford
+We broke the fire limit at the Jericho Tavern, Oxford more than once.

 Smell The Glove.
 A short-lived band in Oxford.
 The other guitarist had been in an early version of Dire Straits (not the successful version, obviously).
 Extant video shows that we were surprisingly good.

 The Bozini Band.
 An even more transient Oxford supergroup that only ever played one gig, the reception for overseas students at Linacre College.